localvoid/ivi/README.md

 - Reduce [impact of polymorphism](http://benediktmeurer.de/2018/03/23/impact-of-polymorphism-on-component-based-frameworks-like-react/)
 - Increase probability that executed code is JITed (usually depends on the application code size)

-Virtual DOM is not the best possible solution if we were trying to find a solution that focuses on direct update performance, but small updates doesn't have any significant impact on performance, even 2x speedup that reduces time from 0.1ms to 0.05ms will be hardly noticeable.
+Virtual DOM is not the best possible solution if we were trying to find a solution that focuses on small updates performance, but small updates doesn't have any significant impact on performance, even 2x speedup that reduces time from 0.1ms to 0.05ms will be hardly noticeable.
 Virtual DOM trades update performance to improve performance in many other areas.